Scion (organisation): Areas of research

-Scion carries out research into forestry and related sectors including biomaterials, bioenergy, waste and ecosystem services, and its research has contributed to the growth of New Zealand's forestry sector.
+Scion carried out research into forestry and related sectors including biomaterials, bioenergy, waste and ecosystem services, and its research contributed to the growth of New Zealand's forestry sector.
 Its research into forest inventory methods over many years are used by commercial forestry companies.

 In 2017 Scion's chief executive Julian Elder noted that the organisation's work now included genetics research and biomaterials research, reflecting the increased and changing uses of forestry products since the organisation was founded.
-Work since the 2010s has included research into the impacts of climate change on forests, research into the use of unmanned aerial vehicles for forestry mapping, and research on converting waste pulp into carbon nanofibre.
+Work since the 2010s included research into the impacts of climate change on forests, research into the use of unmanned aerial vehicles for forestry mapping, and research on converting waste pulp into carbon nanofibre.

-Scion also carries out research into diseases impacting on the forestry sector.
-New Zealand's pine forests have been experiencing outbreaks of red needle cast since 2008, and Scion has undertaken research into the influence of temperature and moisture on the disease.
-Since 2017 it has also collaborated with Manulife Forest Management on trials of copper as a treatment.
+Scion also carried out research into diseases impacting on the forestry sector.
+New Zealand's pine forests have been experiencing outbreaks of red needle cast since 2008, and Scion undertook research into the influence of temperature and moisture on the disease.
+Since 2017 it also collaborated with Manulife Forest Management on trials of copper as a treatment.

 Locations

-As of 2023 Scion employs approximately 300 full-time equivalent staff at its main office in Rotorua, Te Whare Nui o Tuteata, which was opened by then prime minister Jacinda Ardern in 2021.
-Scion is one of the largest employers in Rotorua.
-The office is sited at Te Papa Tipu Innovation Park, and Scion has entered into a memorandum of understanding with local tangata whenua Ngā Hapū e Toru.
-It also has an office on the campus of the University of Canterbury in Christchurch with close to 30 staff, as well as a smaller office in Wellington.
+As of 2023 Scion employed approximately 300 full-time equivalent staff at its main office in Rotorua, Te Whare Nui o Tuteata, which was opened by then prime minister Jacinda Ardern in 2021.
+Scion was one of the largest employers in Rotorua.
+The office was sited at Te Papa Tipu Innovation Park, and Scion entered into a memorandum of understanding with local tangata whenua Ngā Hapū e Toru.
+It also had an office on the campus of the University of Canterbury in Christchurch with close to 30 staff, as well as a smaller office in Wellington.